 Free range eggs

 True free range eggs command a premium-price and rightly so; or you can keep your own hens.
-Same as for us, it's all about what they eat.
-Unlike us, sitting at our computers all day, they spend most of their days on their feet.
+Same as for humans, it's all about what they eat.
+Unlike us, sitting at our computers throughout the day they spend most of their time on their feet.

-There's a lot of deceit in the industries; hens which spend ten minutes out in the sunshine, possibly seeing a touch of green grass, a few worms and grasshoppers cannot produce true free range eggs.
+There's a lot of deceit in the industry; hens which spend ten minutes out in the sunshine, possibly half a glimpse of a touch of green grass, a few worms or a grasshopper cannot produce true free range eggs.

 The flavour of young-cockerels, if you have the heart is like no chicken you will ever buy.